 - safe stable and permissive control of AV collectives,

 - integration of moving with fixed infrastructure sensors,

-- sensing and control of emergent traffic phenomena,
+- sensing of emergent traffic phenomena.

 See Call for Papers